-Effective Friday March 1, 2013 House Bill 386 removed both sales-tax and annual ad valorem taxes from vehicles purchased March 1 and thereafter, and replaced them with a single, one-time Title Ad Valorem Tax ("TAVT").
+Effective Friday March 1, 2013 House Bill 386 removed both sales-tax and annual ad valorem taxes from vehicles purchased 03/01/13 and thereafter, and replaced them with a single, one-time Title Ad Valorem Tax (“TAVT”)

 VEHICLES PURCHASED ON OR AFTER MARCH 1, 2013:

-If you purchase a vehicle on or after March 1, 2013, you will pay the TAVT to the Tag Office in your County of residence at the time of title application & registration.
-TAVT must be paid prior to the issuance of a Georgia Title & License Plate.
+If you purchased a vehicle on or after March 1, 2013; you will pay the "TAVT" to the Tag Office in your County of residence at the time of title application & registration.
+"TAVT" must be paid prior to the issuance of a Georgia Title & License Plate.

-TAVT is not an annual tax - it is charged to the purchaser at such time the vehicle is sold & re-titled.
+"TAVT" is not an annual tax.
+It is due from the purchaser each time the vehicle is sold & titled.

 OTHER IMPORTANT INFORMATION: